If you want to contact Mike Hobbs you can go here for his contact details:

 Every time I would get someone to join with me they would quit in about a week.
 It was frustrating and my friends stopped answering their phones and I began to feel like I was an alien to them.
 Yes the products were amazing and I helped some families really turn their finances around, but the old school marketing methods were not working for me.

-In April 2007 I finally started making an income online using affiliate programs and started getting into those HYIP investments as well.
-We used the money we earned in affiliate programs to fund the HYIP’s (I was new and didn’t know they were scams at the time. lol).
+In April 2007 I finally started making an income online using affiliate programs and started getting into some investments as well.
+We used the money we earned in affiliate programs to fund the investments.

 October was a pivotal month for us.
 That is the month Christy and I got married.
 We were ready to go on our Honeymoon but my work wouldn’t let me off for 1 week.
 They only wanted to give me 4 days.
 GEEZE!